gvwilson/thirdbit/src/fiction/in-heck/index.md

 The letters were a different style than they had been, and red instead of white.
-She had a moment to feel it press against her calf once again before a shock ran all the way up her spine.
+She had a moment to feel it press against her calf once again before an electric shock ran all the way up her spine.
-The last thing she thought before she collapsed on the floor was, *When did Papa get gray fur?*

 </section>